 1) She experiences fever or chills beyond 24 hours after misoprostol administration;

-2) She soaks more than two maxi pads (or thick towels) an hour for two consecutive hours or if she experiences continuous bleeding for several weeks;
+2) She soaks more than two large maxi pads (or thick towels) an hour for two consecutive hours or if she experiences continuous bleeding for several weeks;

 3) She experiences an abrupt onset of heavy bleeding two weeks or more after having taken misoprostol; and/or

 4) She has no or scant bleeding in the seven days after misoprostol administration.

 In approximately 15%-20% of cases, the abortion is incomplete and either an additional dose of misoprostol or an aspiration intervention is required.
 As use of misoprostol leads to cervical dilation, mechanical dilation is generally unnecessary if an aspiration abortion is performed.

 Few studies have directly assessed the acceptability of misoprostol-only regimens.
 Although side effects of greater severity are associated with the misoprostol-only regimen, the majority of patients report that the side effects are tolerable.
 Patient satisfaction with the vaginal regimen is high and the majority of patients state that they would use the misoprostol method for a future termination and would also recommend the method to others.

 Misoprostol is used for a wide array of conditions including the prevention of NSAID-induced gastric ulcers.
 Misoprostol is also used for a variety of obstetric and gynecological health indications, including the induction of labor, cervical ripening, and second trimester abortion.
 Misoprostol is also effective in both preventing and treating postpartum hemorrhage and managing both incomplete and missed abortion.
 Because misoprostol is effective in managing incomplete abortion, the medication has become an integral part of post-abortion care.